Chieftaincy of Kumaon: Chand dynasty

-Sometime in the 10th century, the Chand dynasty was established by Som Chand, He continued to call his state Kurmanchal, and established its capital in Champawat in Kali Kumaon.
+Sometime in the 8th century, the Chand dynasty was established by King Som Chand, He continued to call his state Kurmanchal, and established its capital in Champawat or Kali Kumaon.
+At that time Kumaon was going through a period of fragmentation, and the Chands ruled as petty kings.
+They slowly developed into a major power of the Himalayas and near after 1450 had unified Kumaon under King Ratna Chand.

 The Baleshwar and Nagnath temples were built in this city during the 11th and 12th centuries.
 During this period, learning and new forms of painting (the pahari school of art) developed.